Robert Koren: Hull City

-On 13 August 2010, he joined Hull City on a free transfer.
-He signed a two-year contract, with an option of a third year, just after the start of the season following their relegation from the Premier League with one game of the Football League Championship already played.
+On 13 August 2010, Koren joined Hull City on a free transfer, signing a two-year contract with an option of a third year.
 He made his debut for the club when he came on as a replacement for Will Atkinson at Millwall on 14 August 2010.
 He scored his first goal for the club in a 2–0 home victory over Derby County on 14 September 2010.
-He also scored goals away at Norwich City and Leicester City and scored a 25-yard strike at home to Ipswich Town, and also scored what proved to be the winning goal in a 2–1 away victory over Watford.
-On 17 September 2011 against Portsmouth at the KC Stadium, Koren picked up possession, picked his spot and fired home into the bottom corner from 25 yards.
+He also scored goals away at Norwich City and Leicester City, including a 25-yard strike at home against Ipswich Town, and also scored what proved to be the winning goal in a 2–1 away victory over Watford.

 On 24 September 2011, against Bristol City at Ashton Gate Stadium, Koren played a neat ball into Aaron McLean's feet and when the pass was returned, Koren stroked a lovely low shot into the bottom corner of the net.
 On 22 October 2011 against Watford at the KC Stadium, Koren picked up possession midway inside the City half, drifted past three Watford players before driving home into the bottom corner of the net from 25 yards.
 On 29 November 2011, against Southampton at St Mary's Stadium, a flowing move down the left ended with Tom Cairney pulling the ball back to Koren, whose shot deflected off Matty Fryatt and brought a stunning save out of Kelvin Davis.
 But the rebound fell for Koren, who nodded home from close range.
 On 3 December 2011, against Leicester City at the KC Stadium, the ball was rolled nicely into the path of Koren and he struck a beautiful shot past Schmeichel from 20 yards.
 On 7 December 2011, against Birmingham City at the KC Stadium, Cameron Stewart got to the byeline down the right before firing in a vicious cross that was only cleared as far as the penalty spot where Koren readjusted his body to volley into the net.
 On 17 December 2011, against Millwall at the KC Stadium, a long ball forward was headed down by a Millwall defender and it dropped nicely for Koren, who adjusted his feet well before firing home a low shot from 20 yards out.